Understanding Skin Thickness and How it Affects Your Rhinoplasty

 The skin on the nose is very different from the skin elsewhere on your face.
 It is thicker and has more collagen, making it better equipped to deal with the invasiveness of this cosmetic procedure.
 Some factors affect (either positively or negatively) its thickness, however.

-Genetics is the main factor in how thick or thin the skin on your nose is.
+The main factor affecting the thickness or thinness of the skin on your nose is genetics.
 Some people are born with thicker skin on their noses than others.
 This is due to the natural composition of their collagen and elastin fibers.
 If you have a family history of thick skin on the nose, then there is a good chance you will inherit it too.

-Sun damage can cause the skin on your nose to be thin.
+Sun damage can reduce the thickness of your nasal skin.
 The UV rays can break down collagen and elastin in the skin, leading to a loss of firmness and elasticity.
 This can cause the skin on your nose to become thinner and more susceptible to wrinkling and other signs of aging.

 Rhinoplasty Techniques for Thin Skin Vs. Thick Skin

-The techniques employed in this aesthetic surgery must be different for patients with thin skin versus those with thick nasal skin.
+The techniques employed in this aesthetic surgery are different for patients with thin nasal skin versus those with thick nasal skin.

 Thin-Skinned Patients

-The thin-skinned patient will have lesser swelling after surgery but will need to camouflage a lot of the underlying framework to try and prevent irregularities from appearing afterward.
+The thin-skinned patient will have less swelling after surgery but will need to camouflage a lot of the underlying nasal framework to try to prevent irregularities from appearing afterward.
 Thin-skinned patients are at a greater risk of their noses appearing too pinched or their tips too pointy and unnatural.

-Whether thin or thick, the nose skin contracts to conform to the underlying shape after rhinoplasty.
+Whether thin or thick, the nose skin contracts to conform to the underlying shape after rhinoplasty Miami.
 That is, the swelling dissipates.
 While this makes the nose smaller post-surgery, it can also lead to the appearance of undesired deformities.
-We need to employ measures in surgery to help prevent the unwanted pinched or pointy tip, giving the nose an ‘operated on’ or unnatural look.
+We need to employ measures in surgery to help prevent the unwanted pinched or pointy tip, giving the nose an “operated on” or unnatural look, with contour irregularities.

 Thick-Skinned Patients